freenas/freenas-docs/userguide/services.rst

 -----

 Refer to :ref:`Block (iSCSI)` for instructions on configuring iSCSI.
-Start the iSCSI service in :guilabel:`Services --> iSCSI`.
+Start the iSCSI service in :menuselection:`Services --> iSCSI`.
 Click the red :guilabel:`Power` button.
 The :guilabel:`Power` button changes to green to show the service is running.